A quick and simple pasta dish with canned tuna. Great for lunch or dinner and comes together in 20 minutes!

 2. Cook the Pasta

 When the water starts boiling, stir in the salt then add the pasta.
 Take note of the cooking time on the package and the directions.
 The average is around 8 to 10 minutes and 10 to 12 minutes for thicker pasta like penne.
+Reserve the pasta water, about 1 cup to be added to the sauce later.

-3. Cook the Tuna
+3. Cook the Fresh Tomatoes and Tuna

 4. Add the Pasta to the Sauce

 Immediately drain the pasta and add it to the sauce.
 Don't turn off the heat just yet.
-Add pasta water.
+Add the reserved pasta water.
 Starchy water helps the pasta cling to the sauce by emulsifying it with the oil.

 Bonus Tip: I usually just use a set of tongs to pick up long pasta like spaghetti or fettuccine.
 For short pasta, I drain with a colander or mesh strainer.